 Drive Times: Charlotte, N.C., 2 hours; Knoxville, Tenn., 3 hours; Winston-Salem, N.C., 1 hour.

-For information on availability of overnight accommodations, particular park amenities or to make a reservation at a campground with reservable sites, you can reserve online or call 1-800-933-PARK.
-Rental rates for cabins and camping vary by season, dwelling and park.
+For information on availability of overnight accommodations, particular park amenities or to make a reservation at a campground, you can reserve online or call 1-800-933-PARK.
+Rental rates for cabins and camping vary by season, dwelling, site type and park.
 First, determine the appropriate season, which can vary by park, then the relevant rate.
 You also may want to learn about cancellation and transfer policies.
-A fee is charged per pet per night for cabin stays.

 New River Trail State Park has four primitive campgrounds: Cliffview, Millrace, Baker Island and Double Shoals.
 There's no vehicular access to the campsites and no showers or bathhouses.